The current front-end for metaDepth is a textual command-line interpreter. To start it, just open a command

 }

 To execute EOL commands simply type # EOL (enter) and then the EOL program.
-For example, in the context of M, you can type:
+For example, in the context of M,

 # EOL